UncleTensor/BittAudio/README.md

 ```

 **Evaluation Mechanism:**
 The evaluation mechanism involves the validator querying miners on the network with random prompts and receiving text-to-speech responses.
 These responses are scored based on correctness, and the weights on the Bittensor network are updated accordingly.
-The scoring is conducted using a reward function from the template module.
+The scoring is conducted using a reward function from the lib module.

 **Miner/Validator Hardware Specs:**
 The hardware requirements for miners and validators vary depending on the complexity and resource demands of the selected text-to-speech models.
 Typically, a machine equipped with a capable CPU and GPU, along with sufficient VRAM and RAM, is necessary.
 The amount of disk space required will depend on the size of the models and any additional data.